 The countryside attracts bicyclists, and the county has an expanding “rails to trails” network that both walkers and cyclists enjoy.

-The inventory of homes for sale in the county is slim, particularly when it comes to the type popular among retirees—single-story homes with a master suite—says real estate agent Jeff Peters.
+The inventory of homes for sale in the county is slim, particularly when it comes to the type popular among retirees — single-story homes with a primary suite — says real estate agent Jeff Peters.
 But housing is relatively affordable, especially for retirees who have sold a home in an expensive metro area.
-For about $300,000, you can get a two-bedroom condo downtown, a fully renovated rowhouse, or a single-story, two-bedroom home in a 55-plus community.
-To meet rising demand, new rental communities are springing up everywhere, with monthly rents ranging from $1,400 to $1,800, Peters says.
-The county has at least 20 55-plus or continuing-care retirement communities, says John Swanson, president of CCRC Willow Valley.
+For about $300,000, you can get a two-bedroom condo downtown, a fully renovated rowhouse, or a single-story, two-bedroom home in a 55-plus community. .

 The largest health care facility is Lancaster General Health, part of the University of Pennsylvania Health System.
 Pinnacle Health, in Lancaster and Lititz, is part of the University of Pittsburgh Medical System.
 Penn State Health is building a large outpatient facility in the county, and its flagship facility, the Milton S. Hershey Medical Center, is less than an hour away.